imixs/imixs-workflow/src/site/markdown/modelling/process.md

 <ul>

 <strong>Dynamic ACL:</strong><br />
 The dynamic ACL settings are used to compute the access list based on the definition of 'Actors'.
 Actors play an essential role in a user-centric workflow system.
 The actors are computed dynamically based on the properties of a WorkItem.
-See the section [Process Property Editor](./main_editor.html) for more  information how to define Actors in an Imixs BPMN model. <br /><br />
+See the section <a href="./main_editor.html">Process Property Editor</a> for more  information how to define Actors in an Imixs BPMN model. <br /><br />

 <strong>Static ACL:</strong><br />
 It is also possible to define the ACL in a static way.
 The UserIDs and Role names have to match the  login name and role definitions of the workflow application.
 The following Imixs standard roles can be used here:<br />